 It Was Probably Less Crowded… But It Was Still Very Busy!

-Typically, we were always able to get a reservation for the same night, or even walk in and sit down right away.
-At most, there was only a short wait time.
+All around, I was always able to get a reservation for the same night, or even walk in and sit down right away.
+At most, there was only ever a short wait time.

 You Don’t Have To Plan As Far In Advance